-Score explanation: Yes, there are three student representatives in the working group on PH curriculum development.
+1 Score explanation: Yes, there are three student representatives in the working group on PH curriculum development.
 For more explanation see last question.
 4.6.
 In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
-(1 point each) 1 Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
-1 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
-1 Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
-1 Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
-1 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
-1 Wilderness or outdoors programs (e.g., that organise hiking, backpacking, kayaking, or other outings for students) 1.
-As Nach "Sus and "Sus 2.
-Co clima 3 4 5 Score explanation: Score explanation : 1.
-Association for Sustainable Development at the Universities of Bern (BENE), BENE - Verein für Nachhaltigkeit in Bern (bene-bern.ch) established a "Studigarten" for the students, organise a "Sustainability Week", where discussions on "economizing vs. sustainability in the health care system" and "Planetary Health diet" were hold, Kleidertausch (dress exchange), RepairCafé, a guide on "Sustainable on the road in Bern" and a lot more.
+(1 point each) Score Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
+(1 point) 1 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
+(1 point) 1 Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
+(1 point) 0 Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
+(1 point) 0 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
+(1 point) 0 Wilderness or outdoors programs (e.g., that organise hiking, backpacking, kayaking, or other outings for students) (1 point) 1 Score explanation: Score explanation : 1.
+Association for Sustainable Development at the Universities of Bern (BENE), BENE - Verein für Nachhaltigkeit in Bern (bene-bern.ch) established a "Studigarten" for the students, organise a "Sustainability Week", where discussions on "economizing vs. sustainability in the health care system" and "Planetary Health diet" were held, Kleidertausch (dress exchange), RepairCafé, a guide on "Sustainable on the road in Bern" and a lot more.
 2. Collegium generale (open lecture series) on "What is health?" e.g. "Epidemiology in the era of climate change."
-(Universität: Videopodcasts "Was ist Gesundheit?": Ringvorlesung im Herbstsemester 2023 - Universität Bern (unibe.ch)) 3 4
+(Universität: Videopodcasts "Was ist Gesundheit?": Ringvorlesung im Herbstsemester 2023 - Universität Bern (unibe.ch)) 3. - 4. - 5. - 6.
+"Unisport" and for example "Medventura" offer a wide range of outdoor programs.
+Section Total (10 out of 15) 67% Back to Summary Page here Campus Sustainability Section Overview: This section evaluates the support and engagement in sustainability initiatives by the institution.
+The healthcare industry is a major contributor to greenhouse gas emissions as well as pollution that harms local, regional, and global ecosystems.
+While healthcare is, by nature, a resource-intensive endeavour, the healthcare sector is well poised to lead the world to a more sustainable future.
+This will involve scrutinising every aspect of how our systems operate, from where we source our energy, to how we build our infrastructure, to what companies we invest in.
+Our medical schools, clinics, and hospitals must set the standard for sustainable practices, and show other sectors what is possible when it comes to minimising environmental impact.
+5.1.
+Does your institution have an Office of Sustainability?